 Dominican University of California's MA in Marriage and Family Therapy (MAMFT) students learn through practical experience and hands-on training guided by credentialed faculty.

 The MAMFT is a 63-unit course of study, which prepares students to become Registered Art Therapists (ATR) and Marriage and Family Therapists (MFT).
 With two additional courses (career counseling and trauma) taken during the program or after graduation, MAMFT students may also sit for the examination to become a licensed Professional Clinical Counselor (LPCC).

-*The MAMFT program at Dominican is currently pending WSCUC approval by the WASC Senior College and University Commission.
+The MAMFT program at Dominican has been granted WSCUC approval by the WASC Senior College and University Commission.

 Marriage and Family Therapy Program Highlights

 - Close relationship with professional organizations such California Association of Marriage and Family Therapy (CAMFT), the American Art Therapy Association (AATA), and the Art Therapy Credentials Board (ATCB).